"Making tomorrow better than today!"

 Our work has been, and will continue to be focused on “raising the bar”.
 Looking forward we will look to improve our services to match and exceed a Centre of Excellence standard.
 As a Canadian Centre of Excellence, our goal is to expand beyond our Milton and Toronto borders to deliver services and supports wherever needed.

 BRCCED regularly receives requests and inquiries from across Ontario and beyond and looks forward to expanding these and other services across the province.
-We are very proud to have served the ### of people this past year.
+We are very proud to have served over 300 people this past year."

 "At first when I moved to SIL I was out of my comfort zone, but after a few weeks with staff support, I learned to be more independent, I realized I really like being able to make my own decisions and being responsible for my money, learning how to budget and pay my bills.
 I also learned how to cook different recipes.
 I like socializing with my peers and I love how I can go out into the community on my own as everything is close by compared to where I lived before.
 Today, I have more self-confidence and I am proud of myself."